 Deleting a Normalization Package¶

 To delete multiple normalization packages, select the packages.
-Click the More drop-down menu and choose Delete Selected Packages.
+Click the More drop-down and choose Delete Selected Packages.

 Normalization Packages¶